scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Creating an End-to-End SCION Forwarding Path

-In this example, Endpoint A in AS2 wants to send a data packet to Endpoint B in AS3.
-Both AS2 and AS3 are part of ISD 1.
-To create an end-to-end SCION forwarding path, Endpoint A first requests its own AS2 control service for up segments to the core AS in its ISD.
-The AS2 control service will return up segments from AS2 to the ISD core.
-Endpoint A will also query its AS2 control service for a down segment from its ISD core AS to AS3, in which Endpoint B is located.
-The AS2 control service will return down segments from the ISD core down to AS3.
+In this example, Endpoint A in AS ff00:0:2 wants to send a data packet to Endpoint B in AS ff00:0:3.
+Both AS ff00:0:2 and AS ff00:0:3 are part of ISD 1.
+To create an end-to-end SCION forwarding path, Endpoint A first requests its own AS ff00:0:2 control service for up segments to the core AS in its ISD.
+The AS ff00:0:2 control service will return up segments from AS ff00:0:2 to the ISD core AS ff00:0:1.
+Endpoint A will also query its AS ff00:0:2 control service for a down segment from its ISD core AS ff00:0:1 to AS ff00:0:3, in which Endpoint B is located.
+The AS ff00:0:3 control service will return down segments from the ISD core down to AS ff00:0:3.

 **Note:** For more details on the lookup of path segments, see the section "Path Lookup" in the Control Plane specification ({{I-D.dekater-scion-controlplane}}).

-Based on its own selection criteria, Endpoint A selects the up segment (0,i2a)(i1a,0) and the down segment (0,i1b)(i3a,0) from the path segments returned by its own AS2 control service.
+Based on its own selection criteria, Endpoint A selects the up segment (0,i2a)(i1a,0) and the down segment (0,i1b)(i3a,0) from the path segments returned by its own AS ff00:0:2 control service.
 The path segments consist of Hop Fields that carry the ingress and egress interfaces of each AS (e.g., i2a, i1a, ...), as described in detail in [](#header) - (x,y) represents one Hop Field.

 To obtain an end-to-end forwarding path from the source AS to the destination AS, Endpoint A combines the two path segments into the resulting SCION forwarding path, which contains the two Info Fields *IF1* and *IF2* and the Hop Fields (0,i2a), (i1a,0), (0,i1b), and (i3a,0).